ArkScript-lang/modules/draft/http/documentation/server.md

 ## http:server:create

-Create the server (only one per VM may be instanciated).
+Create the server (only one per VM may be instanced).

 **Parameters**
 - None.